jxlxx/julio/content/posts/03-radius-basics.md

 https://wballiance.com/openroaming/how-it-works/

-Here is a quick sketch of what physical hardware is involved:
+Here is a quick sketch of the physical hardware is involved:

 | Component | Function | Hardware |
 | --- | --- | --- |
 | User/device | Requests access to the network | laptop, phone, etc |
 | Network Access Server (NAS) | Provides access to the network | Router, Switch, Access Point, VPN Terminator, etc |
 | RADIUS Server | Receives authentication requests from the NAS.
 Returns authorization information to NAS.
 Recieves accounting information. | freeRADIUS, diameter, Radiator, ISE |

+An important word to note is a NAS.
+A user/client/device interacts with something refered to as a NAS (Network Access Server) which is something like a router (but could be other things) and that device is what reaches out to the Radius server.

+Another important word is **realm**.
+A realm tells radius what group/organization a user belongs to.
+Realms are reminisant of email addresses and are used in a somewhat similar way.

+The format of a realm is <SOME-STRING>@

 # What is FreeRadius?